 Same as for the first passage.

 Wolf the burglar enters the house of Lord Redchester, where he receives excellent reception.
-They all were admiring lavishly on his repute of a most skillful burglar.
+They all were admiring lavishly his repute as a most skillful burglar.
 They even flatter him, by calling themselves his most ardent fans.

 Same as for the first passage.